 If you own a car, you may not be able to drive yourself.
 It could also be you have no family member to give you a ride.
 Tasks that were simple such as walking up and down a flight of stairs, may prove troublesome.
 The possibilities are endless, with many variables in play.
 It may also be that you do not feel up to driving that particular day.
 These are reasons you may want to hire a NEMT service provider.

 The way the process works is you reach out to a provider or use software such as an app on your phone, connecting you to service offerings.
 Once you reach the central hub, they will locate a non-emergency medical transport to pick you up.
 The assignment goes to that available vehicle.
 The driver will then promptly arrive at your location.
 They will take the instructions given to them for the job, rely on software for efficient directions to get you to your destination.

 Who Are the NEMT Brokers?

-Non-emergency medical transport brokers are the central hub, controlling all the trips, assigning jobs to service providers like yourself.
-If a patient needs help getting to an appointment, they request and match them up with a driver to contact them where they need to be.
-It is also critical these brokers ensure NEMT providers have a license and that the patients receiving the service have eligibility.
+Non-emergency medical transport brokers are the central hub for Medicaid transport, controlling all the trips, assigning jobs to service providers.
+If a patient needs help getting to an appointment, they request providers to match them with an available vehicle to get them where they need to go.
+It is also critical these brokers ensure NEMT providers have a license and that the patients receiving the service have Medicaid eligibility.

 The Growth of the NEMT Market